lukstafi/ppx_minidebug/README.md

 ## Usage

 Tracing only happens in explicitly marked lexical scopes.
-The extension points vary along three axes:
+The extension points vary along four axes:

 - `%debug_` vs. `%track_`
   - The prefix `%debug_` means logging fewer things: only let-bound values and functions are logged, and functions only when their return type is annotated.
   - `%track_` also logs: which `if` and `match` branch is taken, and all functions, including anonymous ones.
 - Optional infix `_this_` puts only the body of a `let` definition in scope for logging.
   - `let%debug_this v: t = compute value in outer scope` will trace `v` and the type-annotated bindings and functions inside `compute value`, but it will not trace `outer scope`.
+- Optional infixes `_rt_` and `_rtb_` add a first-class module argument to a function, and unpack it as `module Debug_runtime` for the scope of the function.
+  - `_rt_` uses the module type `Minidebug_runtime.Debug_runtime`.
+  - `_rtb_` uses the module type `Minidebug_runtime.PrintBox_runtime`.
+  - This functionality is "one use only": it applies only to the nearest function inside the extension point, as long as there are no intervening (non-function) let-bindings between the start of the extension point and the function.
 - Representation and printing mechanism: `_pp`, `_show`, recommended: `_sexp`
   - `_pp` is currently most restrictive as it requires the type of a value to be an identifier.
 The identifier is converted to a `pp_` printing function, e.g. `pp_int`.
   - `_show` converts values to strings via the `%show` extension provided by `deriving.show`: e.g. `[%show: int list]`.